techshith/typing-test/README.md

-This is a fun typing game built with HTML, CSS, and vanilla JavaScript.
+This is a typing-test game built with HTML, CSS, and vanilla JavaScript.
 Track your speed and accuracy as you type through random words in real-time.

 ## Features
 - Random word generator